 This recipe for eggless Edible Cookie Dough is the best of both worlds: a classic flavor that’s been reimagined into a dessert on its own!

-What Is Edible Cookie Dough and Is It Safe?
+What Is It and Is It Safe To Eat?

 Yes, this raw cookie dough recipe is completely safe to eat since it omits the eggs and calls for heat-treating the flour in the oven to eliminate any bacteria first.